yuy-m/CCGrep/README.md

    - `$ ccgrep -r -p fn 'int a = 1;' target/`

 Note: to specify a query code, you should use SINGLE quotes `'` instead of DOUBLE quotes `"` because the variable expansion leads to unexpected results.

+Files specified invividually are searched only when they have extensions shown in [Language](#Language) or are text files.
+When -r is given, files in specified directories are searched only when they have the extensions shown below.

 #### ClonesToDetect
 Clone type to detect can be set by command line option `-b MODE`.